Written by: Emily J., MSc RD

 In the longer term, exercise has been seen to improve glycemic control in people with Type 2 Diabetes, improve fasting glucose in healthy people, and play a crucial role in preventing metabolic syndrome and associated diseases [10, 11].

 Exercise is also one of the key tools for reversing insulin resistance and improving insulin sensitivity.
 One session of moderate exercise can improve insulin sensitivity for the following 16-48 hours, leading to improved blood glucose levels [12].
-However, if you stop your exercise routine for more than 3-5 days, insulin resistance will start to increase.
+However, if you stop your exercise routine for more than 3-5 days, insulin resistance will increase.

 Routine exercise over the long term can continue to improve insulin sensitivity, and individuals who are regularly active can bounce back from a period of inactivity quicker than those who do not regularly train [12].
 In short, exercise is good for insulin resistance immediately and over time.